 Often starting from scratch, Shan Zhai businesses can evolve with astonishing speed to challenge incumbent players.

-Why Does Shan Zhai Matter?
+Why does Shan Zhai matter?

 Nonetheless, understanding how the Shan Zhai culture works is important for companies operating in China, especially foreign companies.
-While cheap copycat-type operators are generally short-lived, some of the best Shan Zhai companies have quickly evolved to become disruptors in their respective industries.
+While cheap copycat-type operators are generally shortlived, some of the best Shan Zhai companies have quickly evolved to become disruptors in their respective industries.

 How did Shan Zhai culture emerge?

-In terms of culture, Chinese people have a long history as “fearless experimenters”.
-Going back to the days of China’s ancient civilizations, evidence of Shan Zhai culture can be traced to Chinese classics such as Journey to the West（《西游记》） and The Story of Shui Hu（《水浒 传》）, stories that have influenced the Chinese people for centuries.
-In Journey to the West, for example, Sun Wu Kong (孙悟空), the “Monkey King”, demonstrates his fearlessness and creativity in confronting challenges and fighting evil as he strives for justice against traditionally powerful authorities.
+In terms of culture, Chinese people have a long history as “fearless experimenters.”
+Going back to the days of China’s ancient civilizations, evidence of Shan Zhai culture can be traced to Chinese classics such as Journey to the West and The Story of Shui Hu, stories that have influenced the Chinese people for centuries.
+In Journey to the West, for example, Sun Wu Kong, the “Monkey King,” demonstrates his fearlessness and creativity in confronting challenges and fighting evil as he strives for justice against traditionally powerful authorities.
 In Shui Hu, the base where the heroes lived is called Liang Shan Bo, a literal Shan Zhai itself.

 In terms of policy, the Chinese government has for years gradually relaxed the regulatory environment in one industry after another.
-In the automotive sector, for instance, while authorities have tried to support growth at large statedowned enterprises such as First Auto Works (FAW) and Shanghai Automobile Industrial Corporation (SAIC), nimble companies such as BYD and Chery have quickly grown into strong players.
+In the automotive sector, for instance, while authorities have tried to support growth at large state-owned enterprises such as First Auto Works (FAW) and Shanghai Automobile Industrial Corporation (SAIC), nimble companies such as BYD and Chery have quickly grown into strong players.
 In the mobile handset-manufacturing sector, competition was for years stifled by licensing requirements imposed by the Ministry of Industry and Information Technology (MII).
 However, the lifting of this licensing barrier in October 2007 allowed the newly legitimized Shan Zhai enterprises to bring new vitality to the industry.